r-chong/chat/README.md

 # Genius Chat v5.0.0

-Genius Chat is a website originally created as a place for my friends and I to communicate after school on a platform that everybody could access -no social media required.
+Genius Chat is a website that was originally created as a place for my friends and I to communicate after school on a platform that everybody could access -no social media required.

 Two years after its creation, the website has received 158 commits and broadcasted over 80,000 messages.
 This doesn't even include the code that I had created before uploading to GitHub!